justin2taylor/rollup-node-copy-plugin/README.md

-# Rollup Smart Node Copy Plugin
+# Rollup Plugin Node Copy

 For problem Node.js modules that won't bundle with Rollup, a brute force copy method is required.
 Instead of manually entering all the dependenices needed, simply input each of the trouble modules